top of page

 Bachelor of Disability Studies.
 She is a registered Developmental Educator (DE) and

-Special Education Teacher, with over 8 years of professional experience working with
+Teacher, with over 9 years of professional experience working with children, teenagers

 Kellie has spent most of her career as the lead teacher of special classes, in primary and secondary schools.
 She adapted curriculum to focus on the development of functional literacy and numeracy, emotional regulation, social skills, resilience and positive wellbeing.
-Kellie supported mainstream teachers to improve inclusive practices and has also had experience in special schools and day options programs.
+Kellie supported mainstream teachers and other special class teachers to improve inclusive practices and has also had experience in special schools and day options programs.

-In a high school setting, Kellie enjoyed initiating and leading Stage 1 and 2 Modified SACE, teaching independent living skills (including cooking), developing community-based learning experiences, supporting students to gain their learners permit, improving workplace readiness, facilitating work experience, and connecting with employment agency support.
+In a high school setting, Kellie enjoyed initiating and leading Stage 1 and 2 Modified SACE, teaching independent living skills (including cooking), developing community-based learning experiences, supporting students to gain their learners permit, improving workplace readiness, facilitating work experience, and connecting with employment agencies.

 Kellie's Approach